 How to furr out a wall with wood studs

-Once you have found your studs and drew your vertical lines up and down the walls, drill the holes and insert the anchors just like you did above.
+Once you have found your studs and drawn your vertical lines up and down the walls, drill the holes and insert the anchors just like you did above.
 Make sure your anchors are spaced about 8 to 10 inches apart.
 After the anchors have been inserted, attach your furring strips and then your drywall.
-Some people apply a coating of adhesive to one side of their wood furring strips before attaching them and screwing in the screws or pounding in the nails.
-Adhesive helps support the furring strips which hold the drywall or the wood paneling.
+Some people apply a coating of adhesive to one side of their wood furring strips before attaching them and attaching the screws or pounding in the nails.
+Adhesive helps support the furring strips that hold the drywall or the wood paneling.

 If you follow these simple but easy tips, you should have a flush-looking wall once you are complete.
 By doing the job yourself, you’ll keep more cash in your wallet instead of paying big bucks to have someone else complete the job.

 - Painting Over Powder Coat and What You Need to Know - February 1, 2022